 For the top 5, it would be Panasonic with sales revenue of 17.52 Billion and Profit (USD) of 1.1 Billion.
 Top 4, is Sony with sales revenue of 23.66 Billion and Profit (USD) of 1.77 Billion.
 Top 3, is Microsoft with Sales Revenue of $20.53 billion and Profit of $12.5 billion.
 Top 2, is Samsung with sales revenue of $40 billion and profits of $4.6 billion.
 For the number 1 spot is Apple, with revenue (USD) of 42.36 Billion and a Profit (USD) of 16.11 Billion.

 The continued expansion of the Consumer electronics market is what excites the consumers keeping them interested and engaged.
-For those in the CE product space, or marketers who use CE to reach consumers, following trends and adapting novel strategies will determine their spot in the industry.
+For those in the CE product space, or marketers who use CE to reach consumers, following trends and adapting novel strategies will determine their spot in the industry, ideally with electronics manufacturing services.

 Getting to Know Semiconductors and How They Work